Small Business Technology Transfer Program Phase I (STTR) NSF Wide Programs

 |Muralidharan S. Nairemail@example.com||703-292-7059|

 |Erik Pierstorfffirstname.lastname@example.org||(703) 292-2165|

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Window

 Small businesses can submit a Project Pitch at any time.
-Small businesses that have been invited to submit a full proposal can submit at any time during a submission window.
+Small businesses that have been invited to submit a full proposal can submit a proposal based on that Project Pitch at any time during one of the submission windows listed above.

 Introduction to the Program:

 The NSF STTR program focuses on transforming scientific discovery into products and services with commercial potential and/or societal benefit.
-Unlike fundamental research, the NSF STTR program supports startups and small businesses in the creation of innovative, disruptive technologies, getting discoveries out of the lab and into the market.
+Unlike fundamental research, the NSF STTR program supports startups and small businesses in the creation of deep technologies, getting discoveries out of the lab and into the market.

 The NSF STTR Program funds research and development.
-The program is designed to provide equity-free funding and entrepreneurial support at the earliest stages of company and technology development.
+The program is designed to provide non-dilutive funding and entrepreneurial support at the earliest stages of company and technology development.

 Synopsis of Program: